Varieties of Pepper Plants

 to frost.
 In our experience, this pepper plant produces fruit slightly larger

 Mini Bell Blend - A relative newcomer, this sweet pepper produces

 many small yellow, red, and brown sweet peppers.The plants grow about 24

-Rainbow Mixed Bell - A packet of these seeds will reward you
+Color Mix bell - A packet of these seeds will reward you with

-with a rainbow of fruit, including green, red, yellow, orange and purple.
+a rainbow of fruit, including green, red, yellow, orange and purple.
+Fruit

 Cubanelle - This large sweet pepper is excellent for frying.
 Fruit

 grows to about 6 inches in length, and is yellow-green, turning to red when

 ripe.
 The plant produces a continuous profusion of fruit.